 (43) Where the student proposes to add the unit after the final day of week 2 of the specified study period has passed, units may be added to their enrolment in the study period subject to the following:

 (44) A student will not be permitted to add units to their enrolment in a study period after the census date for that study period has passed.
-In cases where special circumstances, which were beyond the student's control, prevented the student from properly enrolling, the Director, Student Experience Team may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that study period would cause them to suffer a significant disadvantage.
+In cases where special circumstances, which were beyond the student's control, prevented the student from properly enrolling, the Director, Student Administration Services may consider retrospective enrolment if the student can demonstrate that a lack of enrolment in that study period would cause them to suffer a significant disadvantage.
 Approval is not automatic and will be subject to the following:

 (45) A student may withdraw from a unit until the last day of that study period, subject to the following provisions: